 Ceilings are notorious for imperfections, so repairing ceiling cracks is a common need before painting a ceiling.

-The good news is that it's easy to learn how to fix ceiling cracks, First, widen the crack and remove any loose material, creating a groove that's a little deeper and slightly wider than the original crack.
+The good news is that it's easy to learn how to fix ceiling cracks.
+First, widen the crack and remove any loose material, creating a groove that's a little deeper and slightly wider than the original crack.

 Step #3: Repair Nail Pops

-When nails pop up and now show in drywall or gypsum, it's called a "nail pop."
+When nails pop up and now show in drywall or gypsum, it's call a "nail pop."
 First, counter-sink these with a hammer.
 To prevent them from happening again, put sheetrock screws into the stud, on each side of the nail pop.

 Step #4: Clean area

 No matter what you are fixing, you'll need to vacuum or brush off the area to remove dust and debris.
 You may also use a damp cloth.
-If you don't remove the dust and clean the area, it can affect how well the filler ries and grips the surface of the wall.
+If you don't remove the dust and clean the area, it can affect how well the filler dries and grips the surface of the wall.
 Use spackle or joint compound as filler.

 Step #5: Fill the Crack or Hole